"Everyday Go" is the fast way to learn tools, techniques and patterns from real tools used in production.

 Premium + Team editions:

-Serverless Supplement (coming soon) - Learn how to build Serverless functions in Go using OpenFaaS, which can also be deployed to Google Cloud Run and faasd.
+- Serverless add-on - Learn how to build Serverless functions in Go using OpenFaaS, which can be deployed to Kubernetes, Google Cloud Run and faasd.

 Offers and Discounts: